 - Overconfidence in sports is frequently a factor in athletes/teams losing in contests they were supposedly guaranteed to win.
 Some of the most prominent examples:

 - Many players on the 1968 Baltimore Colts still believe their believing their own hype led heavily to them losing Super Bowl III to the New York Jets.
 The late John Mackey frequently said in interviews about the game: "If you think you've won before the game begins, you got a major problem — and we had a major problem, because we had already won that game in our minds."

 - "We're only going score 17 points?
 HA!
 HA!
 HA!
 Okay!"
-Words Tom Brady and the New England Patriots would soon regret as there perfect season of the 2007-2008 season was ended by losing the one game that mattered - The Super Bowl - to the 5th seed New York Giants.
+Words Tom Brady and the New England Patriots would soon regret as their perfect 2007-2008 season was ended by losing the one game that mattered — The Super Bowl — to the 5th seed New York Giants.

 - The Soviet Union hockey team in the 1980 Olympics: Coach Viktor Tikhonov rested most of his best players in the days prior to the medal round while U.S. coach Herb Brooks maintained his team's intense training.
 But the big shot was during the U.S.-Soviet game itself, when Tikhonov benched goalie Vladislav Tretiak after one period for allowing two goals; many U.S players saw this as arrogance that the Soviets felt they could win with backup Vladimir Myshkin The rest is history.

 - Buster Douglas was considered such a no-name opponent against heavyweight champion Mike Tyson (the fight was held in Tokyo because no American venue saw the fight as worth hosting) that he was really lax in his training for the fight.
 Douglas, motivated by his mother's death, proceeded to train harder than ever before and delivered the best fight of his career, resulting in what many still call the greatest upset in boxing history.